 There is always a risk of the selling of an asset after a minimum holding period no matter what it is.
 To ameliorate the effects of that possibility, there will be some selling restrictions on the amount of FAIRs that you can sell during defined time intervals— which is the case for many assets.
 And since a large holder of FAIRs cannot sell his/her entire holding in one shot but has to stage his/her exit over a series of transactions, he/she will be motivated to not adversely affect the FAIR price too precipitously.

-Will you be able to use the DAT as utility token in the future (this was one of your desires, if I remember correctly), or do you see yourself setting up a separate token mechanism for this model?
+Will you be able to use the CSO as utility token in the future (this was one of your desires, if I remember correctly), or do you see yourself setting up a separate token mechanism for this model?

 Even though the DAT funding mechanism is separate from the Company's utility token regime the Company plans to offer some incentivisation’s that will allow for utility token holders to benefit either directly or indirectly in buying FAIRs or offering some “conversion” regime for utility token holders.